Oystercatcher

 A

-Shorthand: BLY-BJYA explanation
+Shorthand: BLP-RJYA explanation

 This is an arbitrary example of a bird that might not exist.